Becoming an Optician in Texas

 Ophthalmic Medical Assisting – Associate Program, Ophthalmic Medical Assisting – Certificate Program

 Tyler Junior College offers multiple training options, including an Associate program and a Certificate program.
 All programs are taught at their campus in the city of Tyler, TX.
-Most of the school’s 10,934 students are on 2-year programs.
+Most of the school’s 10,934 students are in 2-year programs.
 The college is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.
-The cost of tuition for in-district students is likely to be in the order of $2,784 and are $4,524 and $4,524 for in-state and out-of-state students respectively.
+The cost of tuition for in-district students is likely to be in the order of $2,784 and is $4,524 and $4,524 for in-state and out-of-state students respectively.
 Learning materials may cost about $1,800, although this will vary with the program.

 5819 NW Loop 410-Ste 160, San Antonio, Texas 78238